mraveloarinjaka/hello-quil-shadow-cljs/README.md

 # hello-quil

-A Quil sketch designed to ... well, that part is up to you.
+A [Quil](http://quil.info/) sketch designed to ... well, that part is up to you.

-The base project has been created from [quil-cljs](https://github.com/quil/quil-templates) template.
-Then the build process has been migrated from figwheel to shadow-cljs.
+The base project has been created from [quil-cljs](https://github.com/quil/quil-templates) template then the build process has been migrated from [figwheel](https://figwheel.org/) to [shadow-cljs](https://github.com/thheller/shadow-cljs).

 ## Usage